cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 Upon first use of the Blueprint Composer the user will be asked to enter a username.<br />
 After first login, the user will be automatically routed to the Composer UI.<br />
 A logged in user will be able to save/load his blueprints for further processing in following sessions.<br />

 Logout will destroy the previous user session.

-## Topology
+## Topology tab
 The topology section allows you to add node types to the blueprint.
-Simply choose a node type on the left and drag it to the canvas on the right.
-This will add the node to the blueprint.
-To delete it, click on the node to open the properties panel on the right, and click on the Delete button.
+Simply choose a node type on the left and drag it to the canvas on the right. <br />
+Deleting a node type: clicking on a node will open its properties panel on the right, and click on the delete button will delete the selected node. <br />

 Nodes can either be built in types, or new types added by the user by clicking the New Stencil button as described in [Stencil Management] [StencilManagement].